 Some ways in which you could support your employees, include:

-4. Season ticket loans: For employees who use public transport to travel to work, it is often cheaper to pay for an annual ticket up front, rather than monthly or weekly ones.
-Many employees however can’t afford the cost of this up front therefore you could offer them a season ticket loan.
-Your company would pay for the cost of the ticket up front, and then take the repayments of the loan directly from their net salary.
+For employees who use public transport to travel to work, it is often cheaper to pay for an annual ticket up front, rather than monthly or weekly ones.
+Many employees however can’t afford the up-front cost therefore you could offer them a season ticket loan.
+Your company would pay for the cost of the ticket, and then take the repayments of the loan directly from their net salary.

-5.Employee discount programmes – provide a discount programme which enables employees to save money on everyday purchases. this can include in-store and online vouchers, discounted rates at retail and leisure facilities, cycle to work schemes, and employee cashback schemes. such as dental, optical, physiotherapy and prescriptions.
+Provide a discount programme which enables employees to save money on everyday purchases.
+This can include in-store and online vouchers, discounted rates at retail and leisure facilities, cycle to work schemes, and employee cashback schemes. such as dental, optical, physiotherapy and prescriptions.

-6. Offer flexible working: Commuting is expensive and time-consuming.
+Commuting is expensive and time-consuming.
 Free up your employee’s time and money by offering working from home for a day or two each week.
-Alternatively, you could allow flexible working hours, to enable people to travel outside of peak hours where the cost of travel is reduced
+Alternatively, you could allow flexible working hours, to enable people to travel outside of peak hours where the cost of travel is reduced.

 It may be that the package you offer your employees is meeting the needs of some but not others.
 Research by Neyber showed that financial worries can differ by age, for example, 45% of those aged between 18-24 said their income can fluctuate by more than 10% each month.
 This dropped to 21% for those between 55-64.